Lange’s Metalmark Butterfly Facts

 - The stunning insect ranks as the fourth rarest of all known varieties of butterflies in the world.
 In point of fact, the most recent estimates place the surviving population of the uniquely charming arthropod at no more than 450 individuals.

-- Furthermore, a remarkable fact quickly became evident when Dr. John A. Comstock discovered the beautiful invertebrate in 1933.
+- Interestingly, a remarkable fact quickly became evident when Dr. John A. Comstock discovered the beautiful invertebrate in 1933.
 He found the marvel in one highly isolated region, and it has never been seen elsewhere.

 - In addition, the amazing creature also represents a subspecies of another beautiful butterfly, the Mormon metalmark.
 Due to its official status as a subspecies, the IUCN does not list the Lange’s Metalmark Butterfly on its Red List.